nataliejpg/Chickpea/README.md

 ### Motivation
 --------------
-Make it possible to abstract pulses into gates, procudures or similar.
+Make it possible to abstract pulses into gates, procedures or similar.
- To be able ot make use of the sequencing mode of the AWG5014C with QCoDeS
+ To be able to make use of the sequencing mode of the AWG5014C with QCoDeS

 ### Description
 ---------------